 450ml Corn Oil

-Wash, peel and cut the mangoes into small cubes about 1cm.
-Add them to a pan, next add the turmeric and salt, mix well and leave it for 12 hours, tossing in between as this will release some water.
+Wash, peel and cut the mangoes into small cubes about 1cm; put them in a pan, add the turmeric and salt, mix well and leave it for 12 hours, tossing in between as this will release some water.

-Drain the mangos and dry them on a piece of cloth until they becomes dry for about a day.
+Drain the mangos and dry them on a cloth for a day or until it becomes dry.

 Prepare the Masala:

-While the mangoes are drying, heat the oil until very hot, then allow it to cool to a lukewarm temperature.
+While the mangoes are drying, heat the corn oil until it is smoking hot, then let it cool down to room temperature.

-Add oil in a large cooking vessel, then add all the spices but don't add the jaggery and mix well and keep aside covered with a lid.
+Add oil in a large vessel, add all the spices apart from the jaggery, mix well, and set aside covered with a lid for an hour.

 Add the dry mangoes and jaggery to the spices, mix well and cover with a lid for 2-3 days in a warm place, stirring it 3-4 times a day until the jaggery has dissolved.

-Store the gōr keri in a sterilised glass jar and it should last for up to a year.
+Store the gōr keri in a sterilised glass jar, which will last up to a year.

 Grate the jaggery so it can dissolve quickly.
 I shave it with a knife very thinly.

-You can use either red or black split mustard seeds, but it has to be 50 grams in total.
+You can use red or black split mustard seeds, but it has to be 50 grams.